-Is Farmers Market Vending Right for You?
+Is a Farmers Market Vendor Business Right for You?

-— Common experience among successful market vendors
+— Common observation among successful market vendors

 Who This Works For